Mamba as Decision Maker: Exploring Multi-scale Sequence Modeling in Offline Reinforcement Learning: Preliminaries

 The state space models (SSMs) are a recent class of sequence models inspired by a particular dynamic system.
-SSMs map a 1-dimensional (1D) input $x(t)\in \mathbb{R}$ to the output signal $y(t)\in \mathbb{R}$ through an implicit latent $h(t)\in \mathbb{R}^{N}$.
 Concretely, we provide a detailed definition of structure state space models (S4) to illustrate the modeling process:

-where ($\bm{A}, \bm{B}, \bm{C}, \bm{D}$) controls the whole continuous system, and $\bm{A}$ acts as an important state matrix which strongly decides the ability to capture long-range dependencies by different HIPPO initialization~\citep{gu2020hippo}.
+where ($\bm{A}, \bm{B}, \bm{C}, \bm{D}$) controls the whole continuous system, and $\bm{A}$ acts as an important state matrix which strongly decides the ability to capture long-range dependencies by different HIPPO initialization~\cite{gu2020hippo}.
 To operate discrete sequences, S4 needs to be transformed into a discretized form: